Wes Moore

 Those who attempt suicide, terminally ill or not, often suffer from depression or other mental disorders.
 More than 95% of those who commit suicide had a major psychiatric illness at the time of death; among the terminally ill, uncontrolled pain is a risk factor because it contributes to depression.

-And, as anyone who has experienced depression can attest, people in this state are patently unable to make clear, rational decisions of this magnitude.
+And, as anyone who has experienced depression can attest, people in this state are patently unable to make clear, rational decisions, especially of this magnitude.
 This is why we try to talk people off the ledge when they want to jump.
+We know their desire to die in that moment is irrational.

 Therefore, when a doctor, or anyone else, helps a depressed person end his life, he is murdering someone at their most vulnerable time.
-He is saying, in effect, "If you ask me, I will throw you off the bridge myself."
+He is saying, in effect, to the man getting ready to jump off the bridge, "If you ask me, I will throw you off the bridge myself."

 This makes assisted suicide an even greater evil than it might first appear.
 The person with the clear mind, the one in the responsible position (the doctor, friend, or loved one), submits to the one who is mentally compromised and kills them.